This hike occurred on July 12, 2012 |

 Right after entering the woods again, we found another 1/2 of an Eastern Bluebird shell.

 The rest of the hike was fairly quick and easy.
 The Seven Falls Loop trail was easier than the main trail.
-One cool thing we did see was a whole section of the forest covered in Evergreen Woodferns
+One cool thing we did see was a whole section of the forest covered in Evergreen Woodferns.

 Overall, it was an eventful hike with lots of cool stuff to see!
 It did convince us that we needed to get in the habit of carrying a small first aid kit with us after my leg was scraped up from my fall and my friend was stung by a wasp on the way back to the car.
 Ah, fun times!